adinapoli/clj3D/README.rst

 Copyright (C) 2011 Alfredo Di Napoli

 Distributed under the MIT License.
+JMonkey3 is released under the BSD License.
+See Wiki.